Aderlan: Early career

 In late 2011, Aderlan returned to his native state and joined Treze for the Copa Paraíba.
 The following January, he was loaned to Itapipoca, but returned to his parent club for the 2012 Série C, and was sold to an unnamed group of investors in October 2012.

 On 10 January 2013, Aderlan agreed to a contract with Corinthians Alagoano.
-A regular starter, he was loaned to CSA for the 2013 Série D, but only featured in one match before having his federative rights assigned to Santa Rita, after the club merged with Corinthians in 2014.
+A regular starter, he was loaned to CSA for the 2013 Série D, but only featured in one match before having his federative rights assigned to Santa Rita, after the club merged with Corinthians for the 2014 season.

+Académica

 Aderlan moved abroad for the first time in his career on 4 June 2014, after agreeing to a two-year loan deal with Portuguese Primeira Liga side Académica de Coimbra.
 He made his debut abroad on 14 September, starting in a 1–0 away loss against Boavista FC, and scored his first goal on 2 November in a 1–1 home draw against SC Braga.

+Luverdense

 On 14 December 2016, Aderlan was announced at Luverdense in the second division.
 Initially a backup, he became a regular starter during the year's Série B, contributing with one goal in 32 appearances.

+América Mineiro

 On 10 January 2018, Aderlan signed for América Mineiro, still owned by Santa Rita.
 He made his top tier debut on 14 May, starting in a 2–2 away draw against Ceará, and finished the season as a first-choice as his team suffered relegation.

+Red Bull Bragantino

 On 11 January 2019, Aderlan joined Red Bull Brasil, and also moved to Bragantino when both sides merged in April.
+He was a regular starter in the club's promotion to the top tier, scoring once in 30 matches.

+On 4 January 2021, Aderlan signed a new deal with Braga until May.
+He further extended his link until December 2022 on 5 April, and finished the campaign as a starter ahead of Weverton.

+On 4 May 2022, still a first-choice, Aderlan agreed to a contract extension with Bragantino until December 2024.
+In the 2023 season, however, he lost his starting spot to Andrés Hurtado.

+Santos

+On 27 December 2023, Aderlan was announced at Santos on a one-year contract.
+He made his debut for the club the following 20 January, starting in a 1–0 away win over Botafogo-SP.

+A regular starter during the 2024 Campeonato Paulista, Aderlan subsequently lost his starting spot to youth graduate JP Chermont before suffering a knee injury in July which sidelined him for the remainder of the year.

+Sport Recife

+On 8 August 2025, Aderlan was announced at Sport Recife on a contract until the end of the year.